stephkananth/AR-Tetris-Starter-Code/README.md

     let z = CGFloat(planeAnchor.center.z)
     planeNode.position = SCNVector3(x,y,z)

-    // Remember to delete this line when you copy and paste the code or
+    // Remember to delete the line when you copy and paste the code or
-    // else your program will not work properly
+    // else your program will not work properly let arkit + info_sys = fun

     // Rotates the plane because by default planes are vertical planeNode.eulerAngles.x = -.pi / 2